How Much of a Personal Loan Can I Get?

 What Determines How Big of a Personal Loan You Can Get?

 The amount a lender offers and the amount you qualify for aren’t always one and the same.
 There’s a handful of financial and credit criteria that can impact the loan amount, rates, and terms.
-Let’s look at the main factors:
+The main factors are as follows:

 Credit Score